Premium IOL Consultation: The 5-Step Framework That Doubles Patient Acceptance Rates

 The consultation framework only works if the counselors executing it are trained in lifestyle-centered communication, financial conversation management, and objection handling.
 The most common patient objections to premium IOLs — "I've worn glasses my whole life," "My insurance should cover this," "I'm worried about side effects" — all have well-developed responses that address the concern without pressure.
 These responses need to be practiced, not improvised.

 Premium IOL consultation optimization is one of the highest-ROI training investments available to a cataract practice.
-Diana Andre's practice revenue programs include complete premium IOL counseling training — from lifestyle discovery scripting to financial conversation frameworks — for your entire patient-facing team.
+Ophtha-Consulting revenue programs include complete premium IOL counseling training — from lifestyle discovery scripting to financial conversation frameworks — for your entire patient-facing team.